Epidemiological dynamics with clinically-derived infectiousness and incubation time courses: Methods

-The gain in the number of undetected infected individuals, described by the first term in (\ref{I}), comes from the new infections described above.
-The delta-function $\d(t-\t)$ indicates that the beginning of a new infection occurs at the current time $t$.
-The loss term describes the detection of infection and thus the conversion of detected individuals into the quarantined ones.
-It is assumed to be happening with the rate dependent on the severity of symptoms given by the function $\G_S(t-\t)$.
-This function is another key element of our model and is based on the empirical data of the temporal evolution of severity of symptoms, and most importantly, on the time of the onset of detectable symptoms.
-The epidemiological dynamics as well as the clinical data \cite{he2020temporal,cheng2020high,zou2020sars} indicate that the transmissivity of the infection may start before the symptoms onset, which means that the infection function $\G_I(t-\t)$ may start to increase and even reach its maximum earlier than the symptom function $\G_S(t-\t)$ does.
-Similarly to $\G_I(t-\t)$, the symptom function $\G_S(t-\t)$ can be tabulated based on clinical data or approximated by a fit to that data.
-The last term in Eq.~(\ref{I}) describes resolution of a disease after a typical duration of $\t^*\sim 20$ days, resulting in recovery or death of a patient.
+The gain in the number of undetected infected individuals, described by the first term in (2), comes from the new infections described above.
+The delta function $\delta(t - \tau)$ indicates that the beginning of a new infection occurs at the current time $t$.
+The loss term describes the detection of infection and thus the conversion of detected individuals into quarantined ones.
+It is assumed to happen at the rate dependent on the time elapsed from the time of infection and is given by the product of distribution of the incubation period $P(t - \tau)$ and the detection constant $C_S$.
+The term $-I(\tau,t)\delta(t-\tau-\tau*)$ in Eq.
+(2) describes the resolution of a disease after a typical duration of $\tau^* \sim 20$ days, resulting in recovery or death of a patient.

-The concentration of quarantined individuals increases via the detection of so far undetected infected individuals and decreases on the $\t^*$th day of the disease as individuals recover or die (\ref{Q}),
+The concentration of quarantined individuals increases via the detection of so far undetected infected individuals and decreases on the $\tau^*$th day of the disease as individuals recover or die,

-The approximation of a ``sudden recovery'' or a possible ``sudden death'' on the $\t^*$th day of the disease does not affect the dynamics of infection as it has been observed that individuals destined either to recover or die loose infectiousness in about a week after the onset of symptoms, which is well in advance of $\t^*$ \cite{zou2020sars, to2020temporal, he2020temporal}.
+The approximation of a ``sudden recovery'' or a possible ``sudden death'' on the $\tau^*$th day of the disease does not affect the dynamics of infection as it has been observed that individuals destined either to recover or die lose infectiousness in about a week after the onset of symptoms, which is well in advance of $\tau^*$ .
 The approximation does slightly affect the death and recovery running statistics but not the final number of recovered and dead by the end of epidemics.
-We assume that the quarantined individuals receive better care and have lower death rate than the undetected ones.
-This is reflected by the coefficient $\nu<1$.
+We assume that the quarantined individuals receive better care and have a lower death rate than the undetected ones.
+This is reflected by the coefficient $\nu < 1$.